gdraheim/docker-systemctl-replacement/README.md

 now with over a [thousand commits on github](https://github.com/gdraheim/docker-systemctl-replacement/tree/master) (mostly for the testsuite).
-It has also garnered some additional functionality like the [USERMODE](USERMODE.md) which is specifically targeted for docker containers.
+It has also garnered some additional functionality like the [USERMODE](USERMODE.md) which is specifically targeted at running docker containers.
 See the [RELEASENOTES](RELEASENOTES.md) for the latest achievements.

 Sadly the functionality of SystemD's systemctl is badly documented so that much of the current implementation is done by trial and fixing the errors.
 Some [BUGS](BUGS.md) are actually in other tools and need to be circumvented.
 As most programmers tend to write very simple `*.service` files